LennartTro/EnviroBotics-Docs/docs/overview and concept/concept.md

 title: Concept
 ---

-# Concept of the Summer School
+# Concept of the EnviroBotics Summer School

 The EnviroBotics Summer School introduces students to environmental robotics, combining hardware, software, and real-world data collection.
 Participants will work in teams, build their own robots, and program them to perform meaningful tasks related to environmental monitoring.